Timelines and Floatback in EMDR Target Selection

 Remember that not every memory needs processing.
 Often, resolving feeder events allows other memories in the cluster to resolve spontaneously (Shapiro, 2018).

-Timelines and the float back technique give us practical, research-informed ways to make EMDR Target Selection and EMDR Target Sequencing more effective.
+Timelines and the floatback technique give us practical, research-informed ways to make EMDR Target Selection and EMDR Target Sequencing more effective.
 By carefully mapping experiences during EMDR History Taking and Treatment Planning in Phase 1, we can uncover feeder memories, organize clusters, and guide clients through a safe and efficient EMDR Master Treatment Plan.
-These strategies not only strengthen our clinical decision-making but also empower our clients to move through past, present, and future prongs with greater confidence and stability.
+These strategies strengthen clinical decision-making and help clients move through past, present, and future prongs with greater confidence and stability.

 References